gorhill/uBlock/README.md

 An efficient blocker for Chromium-based browsers.
 Fast and lean.
 Written from scratch.
 Development through benchmarking.

-**µBlock is not an "ad blocker", it's a blocker in the broad sense**, which happens to block ads through its support of [Adblock Plus filter syntax](https://adblockplus.org/en/filters).
+**µBlock is not an "ad blocker", it's a blocker in the broad sense**, which happens to block ads through its support of [Adblock Plus filter syntax](https://adblockplus.org/en/filters). µBlock  [adds to the syntax](https://github.com/gorhill/uBlock/wiki/Filter-syntax-extensions).

 _EasyList_, _EasyPrivacy_ and _Peter Lowe's Adservers_ list are enabled by default when you install µBlock.
 Many more lists are readily available to protect yourself from trackers, analytics, data mining, and more ads.
 Hosts files are supported.